Why do 70% of multi-million dollar lottery winners end up bankrupt in a few years?

 - Tax consultant – honestly I can’t stress how important this is.
 The one subject I totally sucked at when I was doing my finance degree was tax so I have an awesome tax person and trust me when I say tax is the one thing you want to understand as soon as you start investing.

-So yes, whilst increasing your income is very important, even more important is self-awareness and an understanding of your relationship with money, because to quote Brian Koslow, “Forget the lottery.
+Increasing your income is very important but even more important is self-awareness and an understanding of your relationship with money, because to quote Brian Koslow, “Forget the lottery.
 Bet on yourself instead.”

 I look forward to hearing your thoughts in the comments section below.